Jav65/datamaster/README.md

 Batam residents and businesses interact with municipal and national agencies whose services are digitized but still separated.
 A permit applicant may need to repeat identity, tax, incorporation, licensing, and BP Batam information that another authoritative agency has already verified.
+This causes unnecesary delays in government processing.

 DataMaster explores a reusable integration layer for that problem: